The rise and fall of Maltese terraced landscapes

 Introduction

 Human-modified landscapes modulate the effects of climate change on human societies.
 For example, concrete surfaces increase flood risks and dense cities exacerbate the effects of warming.
-However, urbanisation is not the only major form of landscape modification.
+However, urbanization is not the only major form of landscape modification.

 Importance of Agricultural Terraces

-Agricultural terraces represent one of the largest-scale human modifications of the planet, and have many positive effects for:
+Agricultural terraces represent one of the largest-scale human modifications of the planet and have many positive effects for:

 - Cultivation